linqueta/blog/_posts/2020-05-22-rails_uuid_primary_key.md

 It've been used in many kinds of applications, like banks, payment gateways or systems that requires strong and not predictable keys.

-### Using it on Rails project with ActiveRecord and Postgresql
+### Using UUID on Rails project with ActiveRecord and Postgresql

 #### Setting generator, extensions and models